-New credit for COBRA premium assistance payments.
+Credit for COBRA premium assistance payments is limited to periods of coverage beginning on or after April 1, 2021, through periods of coverage beginning on or before September 30, 2021.
 Section 9501 of the ARP provides for COBRA premium assistance in the form of a full reduction in the premium otherwise payable by certain individuals and their families who elect COBRA continuation coverage due to a loss of coverage as the result of a reduction in hours or an involuntary termination of employment (assistance eligible individuals).
 This COBRA premium assistance is available for periods of coverage beginning on or after April 1, 2021, through periods of coverage beginning on or before September 30, 2021.
-However, the COBRA premium assistance credit could be claimed on employment tax returns for the second, third, or fourth guarter of 2021, depending on when the employer (or other person) becomes entitled to the credit.
-Some multiemployer plans and insurers don't normally file an employment tax return but will need to file one if they want to claim the COBRA premium assistance credit.
+A premium payee is entitled to the COBRA premium assistance credit at the time an eligible individual elects coverage.
+Therefore, due to the COBRA notice and election period requirements (generally, employers have 60 days to provide notice and assistance eligible individuals have 60 days to elect coverage), some employers may be eligible to claim the COBRA premium assistance credit on employment tax returns for the first quarter of 2022.
+For more information, see the instructions for line 11e, line 11f, and line 13f, later.